 It has long been established that plaque is the most important causative factor in the development of periodontal gum disease.
 But plaque alone won’t wreak so much havoc in your mouth if it doesn’t have the following factors to aid it in doing so.

-Listed below are the three major factors that contribute to one’s susceptibility to Periodontal Gum Disease, as well as to its progression.
+Listed below are the three major factors that contribute to one’s susceptibility, as well as to its progression.

-The contributing factors for Periodontal Gum Disease are either local or systemic.
+The contributing factors for periodontal gum disease are either local or systemic.
 Predisposing factors are local factors found in the mouth.
 They pertain to physical structures or mechanical habitat that promote plaque accumulation and make plaque removal more difficult.
 These include cellular deposits, irregularities on the tooth surface, tooth malposition, erupting third molars, oral appliances, and poorly-fabricated and faulty restorations.
-Learn more about these factors in this separate article.

 Risk factors and modifying factors, on the other hand, are systemic factors.
 A systemic factor is something that can either be a medical problem or a behavioral condition.
 The difference between a risk factor and a modifying factor is that the former is something that increases susceptibility to disease; meaning, the disease isn’t there yet but the risk factor increases your chances of developing such.
 Risk factors include diabetes mellitus, alcoholism, and tobacco use.